Etruel-Developments/etruel-stock-in-list-for-eshop/readme.txt

 Tags: fakturo, addon, invoice, accountant, pdf Requires at least: 4.9
 Tested up to: 6.6
+Requires PHP: 7.0
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a column specifying the stock of each product among other features like print or export Products list.
+Fakturo Addon that adds a column specifying the stock of each product among other features like print or export Products list.

 == Description ==

+Extension for [Fakturo](https://wordpress.org/plugins/fakturo) plugin.
+Show a new column in the list of posts to show the current inventory.

 Fakturo Addon that adds a new column in products lists to show the current inventory of each one without the need to enter the product to check its stock.